department-of-veterans-affairs/Virtual-Regional-Office/hypertension/docs/design-notes.md

 ## Our Solution

 - We removed the RSA key from the set of environment variables.
 It must be set into AWS Secrets Manager via the AWS Console.
 Limitation numbers 7 and 8 above forces this unfortunate conclusion.
-- Environment variables are to be specified in one authoritative place: `cf-template-params.env`
+- Environment variables are to be specified in one authoritative place: `.env`
   - This makes Pytest and running individual scripts work.
-- Python script `set_parameter_overrides.py` copies the values from `cf-template-params.env` into `samconfig.toml` in a format friendly to that file.
+- Python script `set_parameter_overrides.py` copies the values from `.env` into `samconfig.toml` in a format friendly to that file.
 Run that script before you deploy to AWS.
   - This makes AWS deployment work.
 - Set your Lighthouse authentication RSA key in AWS Secrets Manager via the AWS CLI.
 (See [the README](../README.md#Upload-Your-Lighthouse-Private-RSA-Key-to-Secrets-Manager)) The AWS CLI needs the key in single-line format (PEM is multi-line). base64 encode it to make it single line and upload it.
 The VRO code will base64 decode it.